January 19, 2026 (5mo ago)

 Written by Temps Team

 TL;DR: A 5-person team on Vercel pays $189+/mo for seats, bandwidth, and monitoring.
-The same stack self-hosted costs $25/mo.
+The same stack self-hosted on Temps costs ~$25/mo.
 Cloudflare Pages is cheapest for static sites ($0-5/mo).
 One developer's $46,485 Vercel bill from a traffic spike is an outlier, but it shows why understanding usage-based pricing matters.

 |---|---|---|---|---|---|---|

-Key takeaway: Vercel and Cloudflare focus on compute and edge delivery — observability is handled by specialized tools like Sentry, Plausible, or FullStory, which you add separately.
-That's a valid architectural choice that gives you flexibility.
-Self-hosted platforms like Temps take a different approach by bundling analytics, error tracking, and session replay into the platform itself, which simplifies the stack and reduces total cost.
+Key takeaway: Vercel and Cloudflare focus on compute and edge delivery — observability is handled by specialized tools like Sentry, Plausible, or FullStory added separately.
+Temps takes a different approach by bundling analytics, error tracking, session replay, and uptime monitoring into the platform itself.

 Vercel created Next.js, which makes it the most tightly integrated option available.
 Zero-configuration deployments work immediately — connect your repo, push code, and your site goes live.
 According to Vercel's pricing page, Pro plans start at $20 per seat per month.
 For solo developers, that's reasonable.
 For teams, it adds up fast.